mohitsorde/jsosrm/README.md

 module.exports = UserModel
 ```

-As explained above, a child overrides the following attributes of ParserBaseClass
- - **Required**
-    - attrDefs: to link schema with child
- - **Optional**
-    - validator: to provide custom validators via instance of ValidatorBaseClass
-    - setter: to provide custom setters via instance of SetterBaseClass
-    - getter: to provide custom getters via instance of GetterBaseClass

 Now lets have a look at how to define schema.

 ### <a name="schema">
 **Schema**
 </a>

 Schema is simple JS object with keys the same as input object.
+In the schema, value of a key is an object with parameters that conforms to a Jsosrm specification.
 We already caught a glimpse [here](#example-schema) for [this](#example) example.
 For each key, we can define the following parameters:
  - for any key
     - optional
     - outKey